auth0/docs/articles/tutorials/how-to-update-applications-client-secret.md

 ## How to generate a new client_secret

 If your `client_secret` needs to be replaced you will need to generate a new one on your own.
-It should be a cryptographically strong random string with only base64 characters.
+It should be a cryptographically strong random string.
 There are many ways to do this such as using a library that creates a GUID, a hashing function, etc.

 Here is an example of a command you can use to generate a random string:

-`dd if=/dev/random bs=48 count=1 | base64`
+`dd if=/dev/random bs=48 count=1`

 ## Using the Management API to set the new client_secret